Why are Email Attachments Dangerous?Data Protection

 By opening an attachment, a user can unwittingly introduce a virus to their computer, which can then spread to the rest of the network.
 Another danger is that email attachments can be used to bypass security measures.
 For example, an attachment might be configured to bypass a firewall or access restricted data.

 As a result, users need to exercise caution when opening email attachments, even if they come from a trusted source.

 Email attachments can be a convenient way to share files with colleagues, but they can also pose a security risk.
 Before sending an attachment, it is important to consider whether the recipient really needs it and whether it contains any sensitive information.

 If the answer to either of these questions is yes, it is best to send the file using a secure file-sharing service rather than email.
 That way, you can be sure that only the intended recipient will have access to the file.

 In addition, it is always a good idea to run a virus scan on any file before sending it, just to be safe.

 By taking these precautions, you can help to ensure that your email attachments are safe to send.

 Contact Us for Security Solutions for Your Business

-At Strategic Systems, the IT Division of CEI, we are dedicated to providing small to medium-sized businesses in and around Raleigh with network security solutions and malware protection services that include monitoring for malware, antivirus management, and alert notifications.
+The IT Division of CEI is dedicated to providing small to medium-sized businesses in and around Raleigh with network security solutions and malware protection services that include monitoring for malware, antivirus management, and alert notifications.
 To learn more about malware protection for your business, reach out to us today at 919-781-8885 or fill out the form below to get started.